TermuxHackz/ASB/docs/README.md

   - Claude 3 Opus
   - LLaMA 3 Sonar Large
   - Google's Gemini

-## Installation and Setup
-1. Invite the bot to your server using the provided OAuth2 link.
-2. Use `/configure_forum` to set up the support forums.
-3. Use `/setgeneralchannel` to set the announcement channel.
-4. Optionally, upgrade your server using `/upgrade_limit` for premium features.

 ## Note
 This bot is designed to assist with Apple-related queries but should not be considered an official Apple support channel.
 For official support, please visit [Apple Support](https://support.apple.com).